 A 2015 University of Manchester study found that 54 percent of men and 31 percent of woman over 70 are sexually active, but for the remaining percentages, it must be frustrating racking up all those decades of experience and then not being able to anything with it.
-So because you can never know too much about ~coitus~, we asked a bunch of people over (or near) the age of 60 to share some of that experience with us, giving us their best sex tips and asking them about they've seen sex change throughout their lives.
+So because you can never know too much about coitus, we asked a bunch of people over (or near) the age of 60 to share some of that experience with us, give us their best sex tips, and tell us how sex has changed over the course of their lives.

 In the late 1960s, in Britain, men still had all the power, so they asked women out on dates, and people would go to things like balls.
-But then there was also the radical hippy group who came in and held orgies with marijuana and acid and sexy dancers.
+But then there was also the radical-hippie group who came in and held orgies with marijuana and acid and sexy dancers.

-Even though men weren't very experienced with sex, because they didn't get to have experiences with any women that were more advanced sexually, women just thought whatever they did was OK because it was all they knew.
+Men weren't very experienced with sex, because they didn't get to have experiences with any women that were more advanced sexually.
+So women just thought whatever they did was OK because it was all they knew.
 And since all young people lived at home with their parents, there was no opportunity to go out and have flagrant sex and experiment on the kitchen floor.
-The change started in the mid-60s, because the music became a huge signifier of what was different.
-It was an odd time, though, because there was this huge sense of conservatism throughout it all – women were still writing cookery books and knitting back then, for god's sake.
-But then a whole bunch of acid came along and it gave people the freedom to say, "I will not get married, I will not have children, I will not be locked into housework; I will get a job and fly around the world instead."
-In the 70s my sister and I were living in a beach town, so we had to have sex with a different boy every night for a year to get experience.
+The change started in the mid 60s, because the music became a huge signifier of what was different.
+It was an odd time, though, because there was this huge sense of conservatism throughout it all—women were still writing cooking books and knitting back then, for God's sake.
+But then a whole bunch of acid came along, and it gave people the freedom to say, "I will not get married, I will not have children, I will not be locked into housework; I will get a job and fly around the world instead."
+In the 70s, my sister and I were living in a beach town, so we had to have sex with a different boy every night for a year to get experience.
 People went from sitting at home and eating TV dinners to not ever going home and dancing and fucking as much as they could.

-People have always had sex – I doubt there's anything that people do today which wasn't done by the generation before us, or the generation before that, or the one before that, etc. I don't think dating has changed, either – people still go to the same kinds of places and get up to the same kinds of shenanigans.
+People have always had sex—I doubt there's anything that people do today that wasn't done by the generation before us, or the generation before that, or the one before that, etc. I don't think dating has changed, either—people still go to the same kinds of places and get up to the same kinds of shenanigans.

 I've been very lucky in my life.
-Without sounding like a complete arse, I have never had a problem in getting a date, and I've done pretty much everything that can be done, sexually.
-If I were to offer any pearls of wisdom to younger men, it would be this: porn isn't real.
-The women that you will meet in your life are not porn stars and sex isn't like it is portrayed in porn films.
-Take time with your partner and don't be an arsehole.
+Without sounding like a complete ass, I have never had a problem in getting a date, and I've done pretty much everything that can be done, sexually.
+If I were to offer any pearls of wisdom to younger men, it would be this: Porn isn't real.
+The women who you will meet in your life are not porn stars, and sex isn't like it is portrayed in porn films.
+Take time with your partner, and don't be an asshole.

-When the six-week block of school holidays came around in the late-60s, my friends and I would meet up and go out to parks to meet up with boys and kiss them in the bushes.
-We'd meet the boys at the youth club and then get together afterwards, and if we could we'd get into clubs because sometimes they didn't check how old we were.
+When the six-week block of school holidays came around in the late 60s, my friends and I would meet up and go out to parks to hang out with boys and kiss them in the bushes.
+We'd meet the boys at the youth club and then get together afterward, and if we could, we'd get into clubs because sometimes they didn't check how old we were.
 We'd go there early and stay until way past midnight by putting mops in our beds with wigs on top so our parents wouldn't find out because they were Christians and would have gone crazy.
 All the boys used to walk us home, though.
 There was never the question or thought they'd do something bad to us, because it just wasn't like that.
 No matter how far it was, they'd walk us home.

 Everything was different then; I got pregnant with my first child when I was 16, so we started young, even though our parents didn't want us to.
 It was all about breaking the rules and doing what we wanted to do at the time.
-I'd put on my best dress, make-up and go!
-Those were the days – everything was easier then and no one was scared of what might happen because it wasn't very likely anything would.
+I'd put on my best dress, makeup, and go!
+Those were the days—everything was easier then, and no one was scared of what might happen because it wasn't very likely anything would.
 We had good times back then, man.
-Things are so much different now, though – we could be free and do what we wanted, but people have to be much more careful now.
-I hear so many horror stories these days that I just want to tell all my grandchildren not to go out with strangers and do what I did, because you just can't any more.
+Things are so much different now, though—we could be free and do what we wanted, but people have to be much more careful now.
+I hear so many horror stories these days that I just want to tell all my grandchildren not to go out with strangers and do what I did, because you just can't any longer.

 If you do find someone you like and you get along and that spark is there, make sure you use protection!
-Or the pill if you've been together for a long time and you know where the other person's been.
-And tell each other what you like and what you don't – that is so important.
-When I got pregnant I'd only had sex a few times and I didn't even like it that much back then.
+Or the pill if you've been together for a long time, and you know where the other person's been.
+And tell each other what you like and what you don't—that is so important.
+When I got pregnant, I'd only had sex a few times, and I didn't even like it that much back then.
 So don't continue with something you aren't enjoying or you don't think is all that, and don't ditch your friends for anyone.
 Those are the most important things!
-That wasn't even on my mind when I was fooling about, because no one talked about it, but there you have it.
+That wasn't even on my mind when I was fooling around, because no one talked about it, but there you have it.

 Easy availability of sexual services via the internet has also made things so different for many people, such as paying for sex or sex outside marriage, for example.
 It's kind of denigrated the beauty of sex, so more isn't always better in my opinion.

-*Names have been changed to suit the person's low-key lifestyle.
+*Names have been changed to suit some of the subjects' low-key lifestyles.